ptrk8/seL4cp-workshop/README.md

 ## Context

-* This repo contains my workshop solutions to the [seL4 Core Platform Summit Workshop "Draft-Run"](https://summitdryrun.ivanvelickovic.com/part0.html).
+* This repo contains my workshop solutions to the [seL4 Core Platform Summit Workshop "Draft Edition"](https://summitdryrun.ivanvelickovic.com/part0.html).
   * The real workshop will be held during the [seL4 Summit 2022 (11-13 Oct)](https://sel4.systems/Foundation/Summit/home.pml) in Munich, Germany.
 * The workshop task is a simple C implementation of the popular web-based game, ["Wordle"](https://www.nytimes.com/games/wordle/index.html), running on the [seL4 Core Platform](https://trustworthy.systems/projects/TS/sel4cp/).
 * This workshop was my first interaction with the seL4 Core Platform.